 Head Teacher: Mr S Whelerton

 The Department for Education state there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-At Staindrop CE Primary School we are committed to these values and regularly reinforce them in the following ways:
+At Staindrop CE Primary School and Pre-School, we are committed to these values and regularly reinforce them in the following ways:

 Democracy is embedded at the school.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 Pupils also have the opportunity to give their opinions and ideas through our School Council and regular discussions in all classes.
 The elections of the School Council members and Head Boy and Girl are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.
 We also give our Head Boy/Girl and Key Stage 2 School Council Members the opportunity to visit Parliament in London every two years.
 The latest visit was in September 2019.
 Following this they lead workshops in classes around the theme of democracy.

 The importance of laws whether they are those that govern the class, the school or the country, are consistently reinforced.
 Our school has rules, which are embedded in our work every day.
 Our pupils are taught the value and reasons behind laws.
 They understand that they govern and protect us, the responsibilities that this involves and the consequences when laws or rules are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.